boRp/diabetes-diary/README.md

 ### build

-> This has only been tested for android yet!
+This has only been tested for android!

 To build the app:

 `meteor build /tmp/diadia/ --server diadia.meteor.com:80 --debug`

-> The debug flag seems to be needed to install the apk on the phone without going through the app store
+The debug flag seems to be needed to install the apk on the phone without going through the app store

 Afterwards, you'll find the compiled apk within `/tmp/diadia/<INSERT_PATH>`